cife

 logo

-A levels and alternatives to A level looks in some detail at the key similarities and differences between A levels and their main rivals, the International Baccalaureate Diploma (IB) and the Cambridge Pre-U Diploma (Pre-U).
-The article was written by James Wardrobe, former CIFE college Principal.
+A levels and alternatives to A level looks in some detail at the key similarities and differences between A levels and the IB, as these are sometimes confusing to those considering sixth form education – particularly international students.
+Some information is also given about other more recent alternatives.
+The original article was written by James Wardrobe, former cife college Principal and most recently updated (2025) by another former cife college Principal, Stuart Nicholson.

 After the 'Introduction' this article is divided into sections.
 'History and Purpose' describes how the qualifications originated and what they aim to do.
 'Subjects and Structure' compares the subjects and levels offered, how the courses are structured, retake opportunities etc. 'Universities and UCAS' describes how the qualifications compare for university entrance and how each ties into the UCAS tariff system.
 The final section 'Availability and Alternatives' summarises how widely available these courses are, and mentions other university entrance routes.

-ust click on the + at the start of the orange boxes to show more information.
+Click on the + at the start of the orange boxes to show more information.
 Click - to close the box.

 Introduction